 Frequently Asked Questions

-How can I share my hospital's rankings?
+How can I share my hospital's performance?

 Visit our hospital resources page for examples of how other hospitals have shared their recognition, learn about our badge licensing program, and request no-cost press release templates.